HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 -	Solutions that don’t expect to have a high degree of ongoing development.

 #### Solution:
--	Obtain executive approval as described in the DevExchange Adoption Pattern(LINK).
+-	Obtain executive approval as described in the [DevExchange Adoption Pattern](#bc-devexchange-adoption-pattern).
 -	Identify a Product Owner and a Technical Steward for your project.
 -	Communicate with the DevExchange DevOps team through [Rocketchat](https://chat.pathfinder.gov.bc.ca/home){:target="_blank"}.
 -	Request a [GitHub repository](https://developer.gov.bc.ca/Getting-Started-on-the-DevOps-Platform/How-to-request-new-GitHub-user-access-or-repository-creation){:target="_blank"}.